patritzenfeld/flex-tasks/README.md

 ### flex-tasks

-Supplies both a way to run tasks, as well as utilities to simplify the creation of said tasks.
+Supplies both a way to run tasks and utilities to simplify the creation of said tasks.
 * `FlexTask.Types` defines task configurations and instances.
 * `FlexTask.Interpreter` contains functions to evaluate such tasks at runtime.
 * The remaining modules implement various utility functions and automations for creating tasks, for example: